mytourist/api-documentation/bookings.md

 **POST** `https://app.mytourist.cloud/api/v1/bookings`

+>Be aware that your price `rate_id` is corresponding with your `roomtype_id`.

 # Update a booking
 You can either post the changed `JSON` result or just the field(s) you want to change.
 When a field is not set, it will be ignored.
 When you send a empty field it will be restored to the default value or will changed to `null`.

 >Bookings from external providers are partial locked fur security and synchronization purposes. `arrival`, `departure` and `channel_reference` fields are not accepted in that case.

+>Chaning the roomtype will mean you need to change the price rate also, when you don't send us a price rate we will take the default price rate of this roomtype.
+(Price rates related to roomtypes this does not apply the other way around)

 # Cancel a booking
 Only bookings from `mytourist`, `website` (booking engine) or `api` can be cancelled from this API.
 We do not allow you to cancel bookings with a live synchronization connection to external platforms.